Chapter Handbook/Chapter 4: Chapter Administration

 - For discussion details: see “[Owasp-leaders] Job Leads on Chapter Mailing Lists?”

-- The OWASP Wiki has a link to the OWASP Job Board from the home page.
+- OWASP has a [Board] on LinkedIn.
 OWASP does not endorse commercial products or services and provides this listing for the benefit of the community.
-If you have additional questions or would like to post a job opening to this page contact us.
+If you have additional questions or would like to post a job opening to this page visit our LinkedIn Jobs page.

 Similar to the OWASP chapter mailing lists, social media under the “OWASP” Chapter name should be used to inform subscribers about OWASP activities as well as communicate information about upcoming security events, projects the chapter is working on, or other appsec-related issues.
 Additionally, social media used under the OWASP chapter name, should abide by the OWASP Principles and Code of Ethics.

 While the chapter leader or member that sets up the account will hold the password and be the official “owner” of the account, please share this account login information with other members of the leadership team.
 When new leadership takes over, the information should be handed over to the new leader(s).